DevMohitgarg/DevMohitgarg/README.md

 Hi, I'm Mohit Garg! 👋

 🚀 Full Stack Developer with a passion for MERN stack development and RHCSA certified.

-🎥 Sharing my journey and tips on web development, MERN stack, linux and tech trends on YouTube 💻 #codinginpublic in my digital space here
+🎥 Sharing my journey and tips on web development, MERN stack, linux.

+💻 #codinginpublic in my digital space here

 📚 Currently learning advanced concepts in MERN stack development to build even more dynamic web applications!